Memorial Seats and Signs

 Donald was a bushcare worker and supporter of community activities and organisations for many years.
 He died after a number of years of illness during which he continued his endeavours to the best of his ability.

-The seat was made in 2017 from local timber by Gordon Brown (a local worker in timber) and was erected by the Council with funding contributed by his widow, Catherine, and his family.
+The seat was made in 2017 from local timber by Andrew Smith of Timber Creations and was erected by the Council with funding contributed by his widow, Catherine, and his family.

 Bill Martin seat – Beecroft Reserve near 24 Kirkham Street

 Bill was part of the initial bushcare group that was formed in 2001 to rejuvenate the entrance to Beecroft Reserve.
-Council erected the seat and his widow Robyn and family contributed the plaque to Bill
+Council erected the seat and his widow Robyn and family contributed the plaque to Bill.
+The seat was made by Andrew Smith of Timber Creations.